lock3/wg21/paper.md

 The compiler needs to know, at the point it starts parsing function arguments, that print is not a normal function.
 Again, this raises issues with dependent macros.
-We would need new syntax to explicitly denote that a call expression was a macro call or a normal call, which could be a simple as writing reflexpr before the start of the argument list.
+We might need new syntax to explicitly denote that a call expression was a macro call or a normal call, which could be a simple as writing `reflexpr` before the start of the argument list.

 ```